srueda99/docker-python/README.md

 ## Infrastructure
 ### Local
-You can run this app in your machine with the command `python main.py` but you will need to have python installed and provide the MySQL Database.
+You can run this app in your machine with the command `python main.py` but you will need python installed and provide the MySQL Database.
 Also, you will need to create a [**.env**] file with the following env variables:
 - **PORT**
 - **DB_HOST**
 - **DB_USER**